 Map of affected areas in Guinea, Liberia and Sierra Leone (updated weekly).

 Cases of Ebola virus disease were first confirmed in northern Liberia on 30 March 2014 and extensive local transmission followed.
 All areas of the country reported cases, but case incidence dramatically declined in 2015 and Liberia was declared free of EVD on 9 May 2015.
 A second outbreak occurred at the end of June 2015 after the country had been free from cases for thirteen weeks.
 This resulted in a cluster of 6 cases.
+Liberia was declared free of Ebola virus transmisison for the second time on 3 September 2015.

 On 23 October 2014, Mali reported a single imported case of Ebola in a child who had travelled from Guinea.
 No further cases occurred amongst contacts.